-- When a student has three (3) absences, during the current academic school year, a letter will be sent home to the child's parent notifying them of the number of absences their child has accumulated.
+- When a student has three (3) absences in a semester, during the current academic school year, a letter will be sent home to the child's parent notifying them of the number of absences their child has accumulated.
 The purpose of the letter is to clarify the school's expectations regarding attendance and elicit suggestions from the parent on how to improve the student's attendance, including identifying reasons why the student is not attending school regularly.
-The principal or designee may set up a conference with a parent at this time if it is deemed necessary. - When a student has accumulated five (5) absences in a semester, during the current academic school year, parents will receive a letter informing them of their child's attendance and the principal and counselor will schedule a conference with the parents at a time convenient for the parents.
+The principal or designee may set up a conference with a parent at this time if it is deemed necessary. - When a student has accumulated five (5) absences in a semester, during the current academic school year, parents will receive a letter informing them of their child's attendance and the principal and/or counselor will schedule a conference with the parents at a time convenient for the parents.
 One (1) or more of the student's teachers may be in attendance.
-The purpose of this conference is to determine why the student is not attending school regularly; to ensure all proper documentation has been provided to the school by the parent for any days the student has been absent; to examine the student's academic performance; to communicate district attendance expectations; to provide information about compulsory attendance laws and educational neglect; and to elicit suggestions from family members about increasing the student's engagement with school.

-When a student has accumulated more than five (5) absences, during a current academic semester, the student will be required to attend school on Monday for each day they miss.
-Failure to attend Monday school could result in a referral to the Juvenile Officer.
-In addition, the district will determine whether there is reason to suspect educational neglect or whether the parent is in violation of state compulsory attendance laws.
+The purpose of this conference is to determine why the student is not attending school regularly; to ensure all proper documentation has been provided to the school by the parent for any days the student has been absent; to examine the student's academic performance; to communicate district attendance expectations; to provide information about compulsory attendance laws and educational neglect; and to elicit suggestions from family members about increasing the student's engagement with school. - When a student has accumulated more than five (5) absences, the district will determine whether there is reason to suspect educational neglect or whether the parent is in violation of state compulsory attendance laws.
 If so, the district will contact the Department of Family Services.

-\\ \\More than five absences, during an academic semester, will result in the review of the student's compulsory attendance history by the principal and/or attendance committee.
+^{ }More than five absences, during an academic semester, will result in the review of the student's compulsory attendance history by the principal and/or attendance committee.
 At this time all relevant doctors' notes, record of parent contact with the school district, the students' academic performance and all other relevant information will be reviewed.
 This review may determine the promotion or retention of the student and/or the notification to the Prosecuting Attorney pursuant to Section 167.031 (RSMo).